YWCA Lancaster’s 19th Annual Race Against Racism

-Participating as a team is a great way to promote health and fitness… and introduce a little bit of competition with your employees, friends and family.
-Awards are given to the largest teams in these categories: Place of Worship, Large Business, Small Business, School Team and Largest Overall Team.
+Participating as a team is a great way to promote health and fitness… and introduce a little bit of competition among your employees, friends, and family.
+Awards are given to the largest teams in these categories: Place of Worship, Large Business, Small Business, School Team, and Largest Overall Team.

-Team registration is online only and all team members must register by April 14th.
-No exceptions will be made.
-Team Captains must first set up their team online before members can join.
-Individuals who wish to join a team after April 14th are welcome to walk or run with a team on Race Day but will not be a part of the official team roster or counted toward team awards.
-They must register as an individual and pick up their packets on individual packet pick-up dates on Thursday, Friday or Saturday morning.
+Team registration is online only and all teams must be created by April 14.
+No exceptions!
+Team captains must first set up their teams online before members can join.
+Individuals can join existing teams up until April 23 at noon (12 p.m.).
+During registration, you will be able to select “join existing team.”
+After April 23, individuals can walk or run with teams on Race Day but will not be a part of an official team roster or counted toward team awards.
+They must register as individuals and pick up their packets on individual packet pick-up dates on Thursday, Friday, or Saturday morning.

-Packet Pickup takes place at YWCA Lancaster during the following dates and times.
-We cannot make exceptions because of the volume of teams and individuals racers that participate.
+Packet pickup takes place at YWCA Lancaster during the following dates and times.
+We cannot make exceptions because of the volume of participating teams and individuals racers.